art | illustration | design

 I'm telling you, that 6 Men Scramble game disc didn't leave the console for the next year, it was literally the only reason I kept my Saturn hooked up.
 My entire 6 Men Scramble setup still rests in the garage, I'll never get rid of it even though I'm assuming it can easily be emulated these days.
 For me, it's a relic of what was definitely a high-water mark of gaming passion.
 Amazingly, Fire Pro wasn't the only quality wrestling title on the gaming scene.
 It was at this same time that Japanese developer AKI defied the trend of sub-par licensed games, producing a stellar run of WCW and WWF titles based upon their Nintendo 64 Virtual Pro Wrestling series, and for awhile it seemed as though wrestling games were on a permanent upward trajectory.

 HUMAN kept the ball rolling with 1999's Fire Pro Wrestling G for the PlayStation before declaring bankruptcy and turning the series over to Spike, a new company made up of former HUMAN employees.
-Spike released a couple of Gameboy Advance Fire Pro titles that actually made it Stateside, as well as the series' pièce de résistance with 2001's Fire Pro Wrestling D. Produced for the Dreamcast, another beloved-yet-failing Sega console, Fire Pro D was everything longtime fans were hoping for and then some; bigger, more detailed sprites, a wide variety of match options, custom leagues, belts, rings and mats, and a jaw-dropping 216 slots for custom wrestlers (it should be noted that the most current WWE 2K games still top out at 100).
+Spike released a couple of Gameboy Advance Fire Pro titles that actually made it Stateside, as well as the series' pièce de résistance with 2001's Fire Pro Wrestling D. Produced for the Dreamcast, another beloved-yet-failing Sega console, Fire Pro D was everything longtime fans were hoping for and then some; bigger, more detailed sprites, a wide variety of match options, custom leagues, belts, rings and mats, and a jaw-dropping 216 slots for custom wrestlers (it should be noted that current WWE 2K games still top out at 100).
 CPU programming logic was off-the-charts, allowing players to tweak away at wrestler tendencies such as reaction to blood, tag team co-operation, entertainment focus, the list goes on.
 To this day, no other non-Spike title comes close.
 Fire Pro D even had DLC add-on moves, and if you ever ran a phone line from your Dreamcast to your kitchen to grab the Shining Wizard, again you have my respect.